-1.4 Did you arrive or depart the Falkland Islands during the year 1 January 2021 to 31 December 2021?
+1.4 Did you arrive or depart the Falkland Islands during the year 1 January 2023 to 31 December 2023?

-Your personal allowance may be apportioned depending on your residency status.
-If you were not present in the Falkland Islands for the whole year you should give your dates of arrival/return and departure from the Falkland Islands year with the main reason why you were not in the Falklands.
+Individuals who are not tax resident and not ordinarily tax resident in the Falkland Islands will only receive a proportion of the personal allowance based on days in the Falkland Islands (including waters and designated area).
+Enter your dates of arrival/return and departure from the Falkland Islands during the year with the main reason why you were not in the Falklands.
 More information on residency for tax purposes can be found on the taxation website.